davidfernandezperrino/color/README.md

 # color [![Build Status](https://travis-ci.org/harthur/color.svg?branch=master)](https://travis-ci.org/harthur/color)

 > JavaScript library for color conversion and manipulation with support for CSS color strings.
+Original work done by https://github.com/harthur/color, and forked for use in Chart.js.
+A special thanks to him!

 ```js
 var color = Color("#7743CE");